Home page

 THE ATTACK ON UNRWA

 The United Nations Relief and Works Agency is the principal humanitarian organisation operating in Gaza and the West Bank.
-In the immediate aftermath of the International Court of Justice hearing and its decision on 26 January, the Israeli government paraded a dossier and claimed that UNRWA staffers were helping Hamas.
+In the immediate aftermath of the International Court of Justice hearing and its decision on 26 January, the Israeli government claimed that UNRWA staffers were helping Hamas.
 Without considering the evidence, a number of governments (principally the USA, Britain, Germany and France) cut all donations to UNRWA.
-Commendably, some governments have kept or even increased their support (principally Norway, Belgium, Spain, Portugal).
+Commendably, some governments kept or even increased their support (principally Norway, Belgium, Spain, Portugal).

-The attack on UNRWA has been coming for some time and THIS ARTICLE from Jewish Currents sets out the history.
+The attack on UNRWA had been coming for some time and THIS ARTICLE from Jewish Currents sets out the history.

-~A number of countries have since resumed their contributions to UNRWA.
-This is not least because the Israelis have not released the evidence they claimed to have about UNRWA.
-The Israeli government is nonetheless attempting to banish UNRWA from Gaza altogether.
+All countries except the US have since resumed their contributions to UNRWA (Britain was the last to resume).
+This is not least because the Israelis never released the evidence they claimed to have about UNRWA.
+The Israeli government is nonetheless attempting to banish UNRWA from Gaza altogether and even to declare it a ‘terrorist’ organisation..

 UNIVERSITY BOYCOTT VOTE